MCQs on Glomerular Function of Kidney: Biochemistry

 d) Major electrolytes such as sodium, chloride, potassium, bicarbonate

-6) The glomerular filtration rate is the rate at which fluid is filtered into Bowman's capsule and it is expressed in ml/min or liter/day.
+6) The glomerular filtration rate is the rate at which fluid is filtered into Bowman's capsule and it is typically expressed in ml/min or liter/day.

 The GFR for healthy adults is 180 L/day which is equivalent to approximately...................................